An algebra of Stein operators: List of Stein operators for continuous distributions

 The usual Stein operators (as defined in the above references) for the normal, PRR and variance-gamma distributions, are not in the form required in Section \ref{sec:general-results}.
-In these cases, we multiply the operators by $M$ on the right (which is equivalent to applying them to $xf(x)$ instead of $f(x)$); see discussion in Section \ref{sec:classfunctions}.
+In these cases, we multiply the operators by $M$ on the right for the normal and variance-gamma distributions, and we multiply the operator by $M^2$ on the right for the PRR distribution.